 See more information below about outdoor lighting .
 Illuminating the patio at dusk and turning it off in the morning is a small touch that can make your home look smart in almost no time.

 Installing outdoor cameras a sure way to increase value to your home and protect your valuables in one swoop!
 There are so many great outdoor cameras out there.

 If you want to add smart technology to your patio but don’t want to buy any new gadgets, consider using a smart plug.A smart plug is a small device that plugs into any outlet and allows you to control whatever is plugged into it remotely.

 This means that you can easily turn on your outdoor lights, schedule your sprinklers to go off, or even control your fan without ever having to leave the comfort of your chair.

 6. Landscape Design- in Harmony With Nature

 In your landscape design, make sure you consider that the outdoor space is in harmony with nature.
-The natural materials you incorporate into your landscape scheme should blend into the overall look and feel of your outdoor lounge area.
+The natural materials (like the crushed oyster shell pathway above) you incorporate into your landscape scheme should blend into the overall look and feel of your outdoor lounge area.

 According to the National Association of Landscape Professionals (NALP), 79% of Americans rank a lawn as the most important feature when renting or buying a home.